King-Benx/news-watchtower-5/README.md

 2. Locate the project on your machine.

-3. In Android Studio, under the file menu select open and select existing project.
+3. In Android Studio, under the file menu select open, then select an existing project.

 4. Build the project.
 `./gradlew build`

 5. Select an emulator and run the application.

-6. In addition, you can run the application using an android device.
+6. In addition, you can run the application using an Android device.

 ### Prerequisites